 Elderflowers are the last of the great tree flower displays of the year.
 The umbrellas of dense, tiny white flowers send out an alluring sweet smell that can be captured in drinks such as cordial and champagne.
-But first you need to find it and identify it properly.
+Our expert guide on how to identify, where to find it and delicious recipes you can make from elderflower.

 - The elder tree is also known as Black Elder, Ellhorn, Pipe tree, Bore tree, Eller and Holler.

 - The twigs can easily be hollowed out of their soft inner pith- children have often used these as toys, and in the more distant past they were used as fire bellows.